KennyClayton/Capstone-Back-End/README.md

 _Customer users_

-> Customers can create new projects for workers to see and claim as their own. //CREATE
+> Customers can create new projects. //CREATE
 >
-> Customers can view a list of their created projects. //READ
+> Customers can view a list of their own projects. //READ
 >
-> Customers can update their projects' type, date and description. //UPDATE
+> Customers can update their own projects' type, date and description fields. //UPDATE
 >
-> Customers can also delete their own projects. //DELETE
+> Customers can delete their own projects. //DELETE

 _Worker users_

+> Workers can assign a claimed project to another worker. //CREATE and UPDATE

+    _Question: It sounds like we are updating a project entity; how is this creating?_

+    _Answer: When a worker assigns an existing project to himself, a new _ProjectAssignment_ object is created and stored in the database in the ProjectAssignment table._

-> Workers are able to view projects created by customers. //READ
+> Workers can view a list of projects created by customers (until a project is claimed by a worker). //READ

-> Workers can claim the projects created by customers, which places that project in the list of projects assigned to that worker.
+> Workers can claim projects created by customers, which moves that project to the worker's list of claimed projects.
 That claimed project is no longer available for other workers. //UPDATE

-> Workers can assign a claimed project to another worker, however. //CREATE and UPDATE

-_Question: It sounds like we are updating; are you sure this is also really creating?_

-_Answer: Yes.
-When a worker assigns an existing project to himself, a new object is created and stored in the database as a new ProjectAssignment object in the ProjectAssignment table._
+> Workers will be able to complete projects. //FUTURE FEATURE